 Even though Azure SQL Database provides built-in backup, you may still want to create a local copy of your Azure SQL database.
-This could be handy for example when you want to keep database backup copy for free longer than allowed by Microsoft Azure built-in tools which is usually 7 to 35 days, depending on your service tier.
-Here we will explain in details how to backup Azure SQL Database to Local Machine.
+This could be handy for example when you want to keep database backup copy for free longer than allowed by Microsoft Azure built-in tools which are usually 7 to 35 days, depending on your service tier.
+Here we will explain in detail how to backup Azure SQL Database to a Local Machine.

 For many DBA’s, copy-only backups introduced in SQL Server 2005 are a little-known and little-used feature of SQL Server.
 However, they can be mightily useful whenever you need ad hoc backups and do not want to interrupt and mess up your existing backup schedule.
 Read on to find out more.